Don’t Be Poor, Buy Dublin’s Most Expensive House – A SNIP at €8.5m

 In 1846 Corrigan’s application to become a fellow of the Royal College of Physicians of Ireland was blocked.
 In 1855 he got around this opposition by sitting the college’s entrance exam with the newly qualified doctors.
 He became a fellow in 1856, and in 1859 was elected president, the first Catholic to hold the position.

 He had six kids, and eventually died of a stroke, and probably had Corrigan’s Pulse himself.
-Anyway those six kids would have had a great time throwing rocks at the seals in their private harbour, even after his death.
+Anyway those six kids probably had a great time throwing rocks at the seals in their private harbour.

 The garden around the house is the usual fancy-pants type: however these gardens protect a further ‘secret garden.’
 Well the term ‘secret garden’ is used loosely in these days of the spy drone.
 Don’t think you’ll be sunbathing in the nuddy here.
-It’s 2016 and drones are our new rulers.
+It’s 2017 and your nudes will be on the web in under an hour.

 This gaff even has a boat house, like people actually use boats anymore, other than the Stena Line.
 But the good news is that the boat house has a bar and a toilet in it for when your lunatic teenagers have a giant party and gards are called to get naked drunk people away from innocent seals.

 Anyway, if you are a rich non-tax paying person, you should buy this house.
-My drones will be there to welcome you.
+Drones will probably be there to welcome you.

 You might also like